“Labor Omnia Vincit” McKay Law

 Lay Witness Testimony

-Family, friends, coworkers, and others who can describe behavioral changes corroborate the claim.
+Family, friends, coworkers, and others who can describe behavioral changes provide compelling evidence of emotional injury.

 Common Insurance Defenses